fsantanna/dceu/doc/manual.md

 A `loop` has an optional iterator pattern that changes the value of a variable on each iteration.
 If the variable becomes `nil`, then the loop terminates.
-If the variable identifier is omitted, it assumes the default identifier `it`.
+If the variable identifier is omitted, it assumes the implicit identifier `it`.

 A `loop` has optional head and tail tests which, if satisfied, terminate the loop.